ILogEverything/ecps-requirements-setup/README.md

 > Get-ExecutionPolicy

-If the result is "Unrestricted" it's all ok, just launch requirements-setup.ps1, if the state is not unrestricted type
+If the result is "Restricted" type

-> Set-ExecutionPolicy Unrestricted
+> Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine

 then launch requirements-setup.ps1 and wait.